 Be sure not to rush that step.
 If the baking soda is not completely removed, it can leave a gritty feel under the sheets.

-Sometimes you think you have gotten rid of a stain, then ti comes back a few days later.
+Sometimes a mattress stain looks gone, then it comes back a few days later.

 This happens because the moisture and residue are still inside the mattress layers.